Ayush-garg34/NLP/README.md

 # NLP

-Here is the list of the all homeworks in NLP course
+Here is the list of all the homeworks in NLP course at IIT Gandhinagar.